ZY-Singapore-team/encoder-decoder-im2para/README.md

-# Building Sentence-to-Word Encoder-Decoder for Image Paragraph Captioning
+# Visual-Sentence Alignments for Image Paragraph Captioning

 This repository includes a PyTorch implementation of [Building Sentence-to-Word Encoder-Decoder for Image Paragraph Captioning]().